strix-technica/ADSB-tools/README.md

 All of what follows assumes that you have unpacked or cloned this repository in `/usr/local` (recommended to avoid collisions with distribution packages).

-At present, there are three tools in this repository, all of them [Munin](http://munin-monitoring.org/) plugins:
+At present, there are four tools in this repository, all of them [Munin](http://munin-monitoring.org/) plugins:

 * dump1090 monitor
 * ADS-B message distribution analysis
+* UK Met Office weather
 * Raspberry Pi SoC (CPU) temperature monitor